 Furnace Won't Turn On Because The Furnace Switch Is OFF

-If you have a heating system that will not startup, you should check the furnace power switch.
-The furnace switch is the power source and is typically located next to the furnace or on its side.
+If you have a heating system that will not start, you should check the furnace power switch.
+The furnace switch is the unit's power source and typically located next to the furnace or on its side.
 It closely resembles a light switch.
-First, confirm the switch is in the "on" position and see if your furnace starts up then.
+First, confirm the switch is in the "on" position, and if it is, see if your furnace starts up.
 If the switch is flipped down in the "Off" position, then your furnace will not turn on.